Receptionist: Skills, Job Description, and Resume Example

 • Demonstrated ability to deal with phone and email inquiries

 • Able to maintain an organized reception area

 • Comprehensive knowledge of organizing reading material in the waiting area

-The following job duties statements of the receptionist are given in past tense and can be used to describe your experiences with a job you held in the past.
+The following job duty's statements of the receptionist are given in past tense and can be used to describe your skill set with a job you held in the past.
 If you want to write a description of your current reception job in your resume, you should change these phrases to present tense.

 • Greeted, assisted and directed guests, workers, visitors and the general public